diku-dk/futhark-website/blog/2022-12-25-reflections-on-advent-of-code.md

 program](https://github.com/athas/aoc22/blob/main/txt2fut.py) that
 prepends a header so that Futhark will be able to recognise a file as a byte array.
-The input parsing was much less problematic than I expected, and for some problems were actual the only place where parallelism was possible!
+The input parsing was much less problematic than I expected, and for some problems were actually the only place where parallelism was possible!
 The main task is splitting the input into strings, and I just so happened to have [recently written a word splitter](https://futhark-lang.org/blog/2021-10-16-explicit-existentials.html#one-somewhat-interesting-usage-of-explicit-existential-quantification)